abhishekarya1/Hash-Define-myNotes/content/spring-boot/basics.md

 **Ans:** When you add Spring Boot to your application, there's a JAR file named `spring-boot-autoconfigure` that contains several configuration classes.
 Every one of these configuration classes is available on the application's classpath and has the opportunity to contribute to the configuration of your application.

-The auto-config JAR has many @Configuration classes that use @Conditional annotation to include beans.
+This JAR has a pacakage `org.springframework.boot.autoconfigure` where all the _@Configuration_ classes are stored.
+These configuration classes use _@Conditional_ annotation to include beans.
 ```java
 @ConditionalOnBean(name={"dataSource"})
 @ConditionalOnBean(type={DataSource.class})